Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Acknowledgements

 \section{Acknowledgements}

 MS and CJ are supported by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number MB22.00034.
+MS acknowledges support from the Chapman Fellowship at Imperial College London.
 The authors are grateful to Maria Colombo for fruitful discussions, to Vlad Vicol for useful observations on continuous in time dissipation and Lucio Galeati for discussions about spontaneous stochasticity and references on the stochastic part.
+The authors would like to thank the anonymous referees for careful reading of the manuscript and valuable comments.